 While you get more overlap with Cheltenham horses and potential runners in the novice hurdles, changes to the Festival programme for 2025 reduced Grade 1 options for novice chases down to just two from three.
 Let’s take a look at the early closing entries for all six novice championship races in turn now.

 The Arkle Chase for novices is one of the Grade 1 highlights on the opening day of the Festival.
 It has suffered from small fields in recent years, however.
-Just five ran in 2025, so here’s hoping for a better ratio of entries to final declarations in 2026.
+Just five ran in 2025, so here’s hoping for a better ratio of 23 initial entries to final declarations in 2026.

 Normally speaking, the Baring Bingham run under its sponsored title of the Turners’ Novices’ Hurdle has the most Cheltenham horses entered up in it.
 This is because this race is over an intermediate trip between the Supreme and Albert Bartlett.